-AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location on James's Walk and Forbes Lane, Dublin 8 (the site).
+AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location at the junction of St. James's Walk and Our Lady's Road, Dublin 8 (the site).

-Electricity Supply Board (ESB) Networks operates and maintains a network of High Voltage (HV) underground cables of over 1,600 kilometres (km) across Ireland, of which approximately 175 km are insulated by a cable fluid.
+ESB Networks operates and maintains a network of High Voltage (HV) underground cables of over 1,600 kilometres (km) across Ireland, of which approximately 175 km are insulated by a cable fluid.
 The majority of the fluid filled cables are located in urban settings across Dublin City and Cork City.
-The remainder are located outside these areas with limited numbers of fluid filled cables in other counties.
+The remainder are located outside these areas, with limited numbers of fluid filled cables in other counties.

 The length of each cable route varies and cable routes frequently extend across county boundaries.
 The cable fluid acts as an electrical insulator and aids the conduction of heat away from the conductor allowing the cable to be run more efficiently.
 Fluid filled cables are largely located in urban/suburban areas and so are particularly vulnerable to third party interference or damage.
-Over time cables can develop leaks due to corrosion / fracture/ defects in the cable sheath and in joints and terminations.
-When such leaks occur there is potential for pollution to occur to surface water, groundwater, soils and ecology.
+Over time cables can develop leaks due to corrosion/fracture/defects in the cable sheath and in joints and terminations.
+When such leaks occur, there is potential for pollution to occur to surface water, groundwater, soils and ecology.

-A leak was identified by ESB at the site in September 2011 and repaired in June 2014.
-AECOM understand that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.
+A leak was identified and repaired by ESB at this location in November 2008.
+AECOM understands that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.